 Your baby may need the catheter for a short time or a longer time.
 It depends on his or her health.

 When the catheter is no longer needed, the doctor gently pulls the tube out.
-Then the doctor puts a bandage on the baby's belly button.

 These catheters are usually very safe.
 But there is a small chance of problems, such as a blood clot or an infection.